Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be transported past the external memory interface in one second.
-The number is worked out by multiplying the card's interface width by the speed of its memory.
-If the card has DDR memory, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be moved over the external memory interface within a second.
+It's worked out by multiplying the card's interface width by the speed of its memory.
+In the case of DDR type memory, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total texture units by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This number is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

 Display Prices